skyms/ReservationsAPIPRD/README.md

 qualitive feedbacks, surverys, testing, forums, socal media

 ### Go To Market
+- start early and get developers excited about it.
 - Identify goals, resource and key roles.Position our API to deliver unique appealing values to developers.
 - Identify influcing key players in each industry.
 - Internal hackthons and bug bash and make sure service is reliable in real world scenario.